SepidehMiralai/clock-in/README.md

 * How did you approach this challenge?
 1) I specified all necessary usecases and actors in my app.
   Usecases included the following:
-    - sign in/ sign up/ sign out for all users
+    - sign in/ sign up/ sign out for User
-    - Clock In/Clock Out for all users
+    - Clock In/Clock Out for User
-    - View time logged for all users
+    - View time logged for User
-    - Edit/Delete time logged only for admins
+    - Edit/Delete time logged for Admin
-    - Search users time logged based on the users first name or last name , only for admins
+    - Search users time logged based on the users first name or last name , for Admin
  2) I specified the actors:
-    - normal user
+    - User
-    - admin
+    - Admin
  3) I specified database tables , their fields and their relationship.

  4) I sketched the design of the app on paper.

  * What schema design did you choose and why?
-    - I used a schema design including a users table and a clock_events table, because we need the users to sign in first and then create clock in/clock out event.
+    - I used a schema design including a users table and a clock_events table, because we want the users to sign in first and then create clock in/clock out events.
 So      we need these tables with one to many relationship, meaning that each user has many clock events.
     - The users table include first name, last name, email, paassword and admin field to show if the user is admin or not.
     - The clock_events table including time_logged field to show the time and clock_in boolean field to specify clock in or clock out